#Article

 While you should encourage employees to be as productive and creative as possible, employee relations expert Simon Sapper suggests that employers “incentivize innovation, not accident-inducing risk.”
 Emphasize that employee safety is worth far more to you than a boost in productivity.

-2. Implement Control Measures
+2. Implement Effective Control Measures for Accident Prevention

 Credit: The National Institute for Occupational Safety and Health (NIOSH)